Korean Studies

 I already have considerable prior knowledge of the Korean language.
 Can I have this recognized or do I still have to attend the language courses?

-In any case, please contact the language lecturer Euna Kim by October 4th, 2023, regardless of whether you are studying as a major or minor, so that you can be evaluated.
+In any case, please contact the language lecturer Euna Kim by October 4th, 2024, regardless of whether you are studying Korean Studies as a major or minor, so that you can be evaluated.

-The placement test examines grammar, reading and listening comprehension, speaking, and writing essays.
+The placement test examines grammar, reading and listening comprehension, speaking, and essay writing.
 The test takes about three and a half hours.
-It will take place on October 13th 2023 from 10am to 2pm in room 42 at the department of Koreanistik (Wilhelmstrasse 133).
+It will take place on October 11th 2024 from 10am to 2pm in room 42 at the department of Koreanistik (Wilhelmstrasse 133).
+If you intend to take the placement test, please contact Dr. Euna Kim beforehand!

 What does the language course look like in the first semester and what do I have to prove?